serqco/qabstracts/codebook.md

 Typical cases:
 - Each indefinite or qualitative statement that should have been a quantitative one (giving a number) counts as 1.
+  Examples:
+  _"...we first collect and track a large number of fixed and unfixed violations..."_ should say how many violations (`:i1`, asking for two numbers would be exaggerated; see 4.3);
+  _""_ !!!
+- Each other formulation that I think could and should have been more concrete counts as 1.
-  Examples: !!!
+  Examples:
+  _"We conducted a qualitative analysis of 99 artifacts from..."_
+  should mention what the qualitative analysis aims at (`:i1`);
+  _"...using an industrial software composition analysis tool"_:
+  Which tool?
+Or is it internal only? (`:i1`);
+  _"Our results suggest that the factors that most strongly correlate with self-rated productivity were non-technical factors, such as..."_:
+  Out of how many factors overall? (`:i1`)
+- Any `claim` annotation is a candidate for counting 1 or more; see 4.3 for hints.
 - Each `a-*` annotation will automatically count as 1 without needing an extra annotation to state this.
-- Each other formulation that I think could have been more concrete counts as 1.
-  Examples: !!!
-- Any `claim` annotation is a candidate for counting 1.

 ### 4.2 Understandability gaps: `u`